Nohamika/Nohamika.github.io/index.md

  ```
  The model has improved, yay!

-The features in the model are very intreting, let look how much each of them contributes to the predition of the model by plotting a feature importance bar plot:
+The features in the model are very intreting, lets look how much each of them contributes to the prediction of the model by plotting a feature importance bar plot:

 ![Feature importance after](https://raw.githubusercontent.com/Nohamika/Nohamika.github.io/master/Feature_importance_after.png)

 It appears that GDP per capita is the most important feature.
-This makes sense to me, the wealter the country the more resurces it has to do tests and give medical treatment to those in need.
+This makes sense to me, the wealthier the country the more resurces it has to do tests and give medical treatment to those in need.

 Obesity rate also makes sense beacuse over weight people are in a danger group, which mean an over weight person who catches COVID-19 is more likey to die from it than a person with a standard BMI.

-Political culture is hard to define but it is masured by the trust the people give to their goverment, if the people listen to the govrement laws and desicions, and how much influence does the people have on the goverment, or in other words, if the govrement really represents the people.
-This means the the functioning of the goveremnt and the peoples trust in it, matters when it comes to deal with a pandamic, this may not be suprising, yes it is very intresting.
+Political culture is hard to define but it is measured by the trust the people give to their government, if the people listen to the government laws and desicions, and how much influence does the people have on the government, or in other words, if the government really represents the people.
+This means the the functioning of the government and the peoples trust in it, matters when it comes to deal with a pandamic, this may not be suprising, yet it is very intresting.

-Lastly we have the longitude feature. this feature suprised me beacuse I can not think of a direct influence on the COVID-19 situation. but to see how longitude effect, I colored a world map by the clusters:
+Lastly we have the longitude feature. this feature suprised me beacuse I can not think of a direct influence on the COVID-19 situation. but to see the longitude effect, I colored a world map by the clusters:

 ![map of the world colored](https://raw.githubusercontent.com/Nohamika/Nohamika.github.io/master/Countries%20Clusters%20-%20World%20Map.png)

 In fact lets take a look at how all of the 4 features affect.
 To do that I used a UMAP.
 UMAP is a demision reducation tool that helps present high dimensional data on a 2D scatter plot.
+Each point in the plot represent a sample, in this case, a country.
-I plotted the data about the COVID-19 deaths using UMAP and colored it by each of the features.
-Each point represent a country:
+Let's see What a UMAP represting the COVIS-19 deaths data:

 ![Original_UMAP](https://raw.githubusercontent.com/Nohamika/Nohamika.github.io/master/Original_UMAP.png)

- This scatter plot will be the same but colored by the clusters we got on the previous step:
+ Now let's color it by the clusters we got on the previous step:

  ![UMAP_by_partition](https://raw.githubusercontent.com/Nohamika/Nohamika.github.io/master/UMAP_by_partition.png)

- Now I will color it by the features I got in the feature selection:
+ And if we color the UMAP by the features from the feature selection:

  ![UMAP_gdp](https://raw.githubusercontent.com/Nohamika/Nohamika.github.io/master/UMAP_GDP.png)